jmjuanes/mikel/README.md

 Functions should be provided in the `options.functions` field of the options object when rendering a template.
 Each function is defined by a name and a corresponding function that performs the desired operation.

-Functions will receive a single object as argument, containing the following keys:
+Functions will receive a single `params` object as argument, containing the following keys:

 - `args`: an array containing the variables with the function is called in the template.
-- `opt`: an object containing the keyword arguments provided to the function.
+- `options`: an object containing the keyword arguments provided to the function.
 - `data`: the current data object where the function has been executed.
 - `variables`: an object containing the runtime variables available in the current context (e.g., `@root`, `@index`, etc.).